Taz in Escape from Mars

-Taz in Escape from Mars is a video game developed by HeadGames and released by Sega in 1994 for the Genesis/Mega Drive and Game Gear featuring Taz, the Looney Tunes Tasmanian devil cartoon character.
-The Game Gear version was ported by TecToy to the Master System and released in March 1997 only in Brazil.
+Taz in Escape from Mars is a video game developed by HeadGames and Al Baker & Associates and released by Sega in 1994 for the Genesis/Mega Drive and Game Gear respectively featuring Taz, the Looney Tunes Tasmanian devil cartoon character.
+The Game Gear version was ported by TecToy to the Master System and released in 1997 only in Brazil.
 Taz must escape from Mars, where he was brought by Marvin the Martian.
 The game includes six worlds with two or three levels in each world.

 Plot

 Looking in his book for Earth creatures and finding the Tasmanian Devil, Marvin the Martian gets the idea of capturing Taz for his zoo.
-He heads to Earth, beams Taz up into his flying saucer, and takes Taz to his Martian zoo meanwhile Taz escapes.
-After making his way back to Earth, Taz returns to Mars and visits Marvin's house to find and defeat him in battle. after defeating Marvin, Taz steals a space ship and steers it back to Earth.
+He heads to Earth, beams Taz up into his flying saucer, and takes Taz to his Martian zoo.
+Meanwhile, Taz escapes.
+After making his way back to Earth, Taz returns to Mars and visits Marvin's house to find and defeat him in battle.
+After defeating Marvin, Taz steals a space ship and steers it back to Earth.
 The game ends when the devil eats a pile of fruit on the way back home and went away spinning all the way.